xamry/notes/Java/Java 5 new features.md

 ## Annotations
 Annotatons are metadata that can be added to classes, methods, fields, and other program elements.
 Annotations provide a way to add additional information to the code and can be used by compilers, tools, and frameworks for various purposes.
 Use @interface to define your own custom annotations.

+There are three types of annotations.

+1. Marker Annotation
+2. Single-Value Annotation
+3. Multi-Value Annotation

 ## Enhanced concurrency support
 Java 5 introduced the java.util.concurrent package, which provides high-level concurrency utilities such as thread pools, concurrent collections, and atomic variables.
 These utilities make it easier to write concurrent and multithreaded programs.